torvalds/linux/Documentation/teaching/labs/block_device_drivers.rst

 .. hint:: Review the `Register a disk`_ and `Process a request`_ sections.

-Complete the :c:func:`my_block_request` function to process the request queue without actually processing your request: display the "request received" message and the following information: start sector, total size, data size from the current :c:type:`struct bio` structure, direction.
+Fill in the :c:func:`my_block_request` function which processes the request queue without actually processing your request: display the "request received" message and the following information: start sector, total size, data size from the current :c:type:`struct bio` structure, direction.
 To validate a request type,